deep-coast-eng/deep-coast-eng.github.io/_posts/2026-03-28-home-network-tailscale-nordvpn-mt6000.md

 1. In the GL.iNet admin panel, go to **VPN > VPN Client**.
 2. Add your NordVPN credentials or token.
 3. Select a nearby city server (e.g., San Francisco) for best speed and location-sensitive services like banking.
+If the connection fails or speeds are significantly slower than expected, try a different server in the same city or a nearby city.
+NordVPN server performance varies and not every server will work equally well with the router's VPN client.

 ### Configure Global Mode